Telecom Italia will not start talks with Hutchison at present

-MILAN Italian phone company Telecom Italia (TLIT.MI) said on Thursday it would not start talks "at present" with Hutchison Whampoa 0013.HK on merging their Italian mobile phone businesses.
+MILAN, July 4 Italian phone company Telecom Italia said on Thursday it would not start talks "at present" with Hutchison Whampoa on merging their Italian mobile phone businesses.

 "According to the management report on the conclusion of the discussions with the counterparty, the board of directors noted that at present there are not the elements necessary to start negotiations," the company said in a statement.